cezarypiatek/cezarypiatek.github.io/src/content/post/best-practices-for-using-powershell-with-teamcity/index.md

 ## Always remember about Clean Code

-You should always treat your CI/CD scripts equally as your project source code. __They should be versioned, reviewed and automatically tested__.
+You should always treat your CI/CD scripts equally as your project source code in terms of quality. __They should be versioned, reviewed and automatically tested__.
 It doesn't matter that these scripts are not run on production.
 They are helping you to properly prepare production artifacts and if they are a poor quality you cannot expect good quality outcomes.
 Even if the code is written using scripting language - you should always remember about obeying [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship-ebook/dp/B001GSTOAM/ref=sr_1_1?keywords=clean+code&qid=1553634559&s=gateway&sr=8-1) rules.
 For PowerShell, there is a really good [Best Practices and Style Guide](https://github.com/PoshCode/PowerShellPracticeAndStyle) which you can find as an invaluable source of knowledge how to create easy to read, understand and maintain scripts.
 That may be surprising for some people but CI/CD scripts can be unit-tested.
 PowerShell has its own unit test framework - [Pester](https://github.com/pester/Pester) which is very well supported by [VSCode](https://code.visualstudio.com/docs/languages/powershell#_pester).
 Pester helps to very quickly create  tests with `BDD` approach which can also serve as living documentation.
 By applying these rules you will avoid a lot of problems and you will make your CI/CD more bulletproof.

 ## Summary

+Together with TeamCity and PowerSHell you can build very powerful and flexible CI/CD system but without understanding basic concepts and mechanisms you can't obtain maximum benefits.
+Default configuration can be a trap, especially in terms of errors handling and reporting.
+Besides the proper configuration there are additional tools and guidelines for PowerShell that you can leverage in order to make you process highly maintainable and less error prone.
+Using decent IDE and applying programming rules and best practices for scripts development can save you a lot of troubles.